grahamlittlephd/international-society-for-tractography/content/en/about.md

 The International Society for tractography is committed to transparency and inclusiveness in how the society is organized and operates.
 The <a href="/uploads/pdfs/Code_of_conduct_IST2024.pdf" target="_blank">code of conduct</a> and <a href="/uploads/pdfs/bylaws_IST2024.pdf" target="_blank">by-laws</a> for the society are made freely available as part of this goal.

+<h3 id="anchor4"></h3>

+## Disclaimer

+The International Society for Tractography (IST) provides information for educational and scientific purposes only.
+The content presented by the IST, including but not limited to research findings, methodologies, and discussions, should not be construed as medical advice.
+Always consult with qualified healthcare professionals for any medical concerns or decisions. <a href="/uploads/pdfs/Disclaimers_for_IST.pdf" target="_blank">(More Disclaimers Can Be Found Here)</a>

 </center>

 {{< /brick_wide >}}